 The Brief

-My daughters and son needed swimwear suitable for swimming lessons and recreational use.
-The design required a balance of comfort, durability, ease my children of movement, and age-appropriate aesthetics.
-Communication with my daughters throughout the process ensured their preferences for style, colour, and fit were included, and it guided the final design.
+My daughters and son needed swimwear suitable for both swimming lessons and recreational use.
+The design required a balance of comfort, durability, ease of movement, and age-appropriate aesthetics.
+Communication with my children throughout the process ensured their preferences for style, colour, and fit were included, which helped guide the final designs.

 Research and Inspiration

 Because swimwear construction techniques can differ slightly from standard garment sewing, I decided to further develop my skills by participating in one of their swimwear sew-along projects using the Embrace Togs pattern.
-This allowed me to refine techniques specific to swimwear construction, such as working with stretch fabrics, elastic application, and finishing methods.
+This allowed me to refine techniques specific to swimwear construction, such as working with stretch fabrics, applying elastic, and achieving clean, durable finishes.

-However, before starting this, I began with a basic Jalie pattern that I had previously used when making leotards, just to get sizing right.
-Since leotards and swimsuits use similar fabrics and require similar levels of stretch and movement, this provided a reliable starting point for fitting.
-I then purchased the sew-along kit from Boo Designs and joined in.
+Before starting the sew-along, I began with a basic Jalie pattern that I had previously used when making leotards, just to confirm sizing.
+Since leotards and swimsuits use similar fabrics and require similar levels of stretch and movement, this provided a reliable starting point for fit.
+I then purchased the sew-along kit from Boo Designs and worked through the process.

 During the research phase, I also explored pattern options beyond what I already owned.
-In addition to commercial pattern companies, I looked at independent designers and downloadable patterns on Etsy.
-Etsy has become a popular platform for independent pattern designers, offering downloadable patterns for a wide variety of garments.
-While researching swimwear, I found several patterns for boys’ swimming trunks and rashie vests, which helped me explore different construction approaches and design possibilities for my son’s swimwear.
+In addition to commercial pattern companies, I looked at independent designers and downloadable patterns on Etsy, which has become a popular platform for a wide variety of garment patterns.
+While researching swimwear, I found several options for boys’ swim trunks and rash vests, which helped me explore different construction approaches and design possibilities for my son’s swimwear.

-Unfortunately the swim trunks pattern that I used is no longer available, so I can not share that information, but it was from the same place that I bought the rash top pattern from which is linked below.
+Unfortunately, the swim trunks pattern I used is no longer available, so I am unable to share that specific resource.
+However, it was sourced from the same designer as the rash vest pattern, which is linked below.

 Concept Development and Collaboration